mlliarm/mlliarm.github.io/port/msc-coursework.md

 ## Intervalica

 An Interval Analysis library in Mathematica.
 Under development.
-See the project here.